 Testing a product

-You show users the primary version of your product and get their feedback about it.
-Even though MVP is not a complete and final version of your product, learning what the customers think about it gives you a vision what you have to change and improve, which features are necessary and which are not, and whether this product meets people’s needs at all.
+An MVP allows you to show users the primary version of your product and get market validation.
+Although you don’t have a complete and final version of a product at the MVP development stage, learning what the customers think about it will help you understand what you have to change and improve, which features are necessary and which are not, and whether a future product meets market needs at all.

-It is not always clear whether your project will be successful and pay off.
-Launching your final product and discovering that considerable changes have to be made may require significant expenses.
-Creating MVP gives a chance to measure the efficiency of your product and see whether you have to implement further advancements.
-If the project doesn’t work, launching MVP will be less costly compared to launching the full-featured version of the product.
+You never know whether your project will be successful or fail.
+Releasing a final product and discovering that it needs considerable changes at the last stage of product development will cost you a lot of money.
+Meanwhile, if you build an MVP, it will give you a chance to measure the efficiency of your product early on.
+In other words, if your business idea doesn’t work, launching MVP will be less costly compared to launching the full-featured version of the product.

-Considering that MVP is not a perfect version of your product with only key features, it is clear that it will not be able to capture all your potential customers, but only so-called early adopters.
-Nevertheless, it gives you an opportunity to grab your initial market share and attract your first customers, which will make your further invading the market faster.
+When you build an MVP, you get an imperfect version of your product with only key features, so, naturally, it will not capture all your potential customers, just early adopters.
+But creating an MVP gives you an opportunity to assess your potential market share and attract your first customers, which will help you win the market faster.

-Determining minimum set of core features may be tricky
+Determining a minimum set of core features may be tricky

 Extra effort and dedication

 The process of building a minimum viable product requires extra effort and specific expertise.
 To gather all the feedback and apply this knowledge in practice, a product development team needs to have enough time and skills.